ThomasDaheim/ownNoteEditor/README.md

 V 2.1: Added TestFX test harness

-* Complete test harnbess for the "oneNote" look & feel using TestFX.
-NOTE: Currently, there is an issue with the tests under NetBeans since under gradle the editor isn't started in the foreground and therefore keys & mouse events from the TestFX tests aren't sent to the correct window.
+* Complete test harnbess for the "oneNote" look & feel using TestFX
-However, under maven it works without issues...
 * Now showing number of notes as part of the tab header
 * Entries in the notes ist colored as their corresponding tab.
 So when you select the "All" group you'll get a very colorful notes list...